lloydandersen/HomeSkool/README.md

 # HomeSkool
 HomeSkool is a local network learning system for educators.

-The original goals were large and will likely take many years—most of the work outside of programming.
+The original goals were large and will likely take many years—most of the work is outside of programming.
 I am currently building out learning tools for my personal use.
 I will gladfully append these built resources as they are made.

 The app has a lot of potential.
 It is a barebone template for anyone to create their education management system.
 It has a simple login system and can easily be extended to email-secured logins.
 The start page has the major sections and can easily be expanded.